-When considering internal spaces, they have lower values of VN in comparison with TGA studied classrooms because of both lower the natural values of senses and permeability values of visibility (PV).
+When considering internal spaces, they have lower values of naturalness in comparison with TGA studied classrooms because of both lower the natural values of senses and permeability values of visibility (PV).
 The former reason is related to higher density in HCMC urban environments, and the latter is in connection with insufficient scales of openings.
 The classrooms of Waldorf school exhibit the highest values of nature for all five sensorial modalities; especially, the grade 5 room accounts for greater values of naturalness of all five senses due to larger permeability areas.
-Children in classes of HCMC\TQT and HCMC\TDP cases have a less direct connection with nature in terms of visual and non-visual senses.
+Children in classes of HCMC_TQT and HCMC_TDP cases have a less direct connection with nature in terms of visual and non-visual senses.
 The principal reason for this difference lies in both the greater values of permeability and the naturalness of sense.
-Although the classroom's windows of TQT are appropriately installed that help to provide greater and slightly equal visual areas of urban configuration.
+Although the classroom's windows of TQT are appropriately installed that help to provide greater and slightly equal visual areas of viewpoints as well as a better connection for non-visual senses, their natural values are limited by unfavourable impacts of urban configuration.
 For the same reason, much fewer natural connection also occurs in both three classrooms of TDP.
-Especially, the TDP\3, children disconnected completely from nature due to unfavourable location and openings were closed during the observation period as their normal operation.
-In contrast, although TDP\4 and TDP\5 classrooms have windows, the size and positions of windows decrease the naturalness of visual connection.
+Especially, the TDP_3, children disconnected completely from nature due to unfavourable location and openings were closed during the observation period as their normal operation.
+In contrast, although TDP_4 and TDP_5 classrooms have windows, the size and positions of windows decrease the naturalness of visual connection.
 Thus, these results reflect the influences of architectural features of opening installations as well as the built-natural environment of an urban context.